jotavare/hackacity-2023/README.md

 	<a href="#about">about</a> •
 	<a href="#project-pipeline">project pipeline</a> •
 	<a href="#tools">tools</a> •
+	<a href="#data-quality">data quality</a> •
 	<a href="#py-venv">py venv</a> •
 	<a href="#team">team</a>
 </p>

 ## ABOUT
-This repository is a mix of ideas, tools and information used to complete the **Hackacity 2023** event, in Porto.
+This repository is a mix of ideas, tools and information used to complete the [**Hackacity 2023**](https://hackacity.eu/) event, in Porto.
 It contains code developed and graded by a jury on 24/11/2023.
 In this edition, there were **34 Teams**, **151 Participants**, **13 Mentors** and **6 jury members** in total that participated and worked together at **Museu do Carro Eletrico** (Porto, Portugal).

 ## LINKS